2015 5-hour Energy 301: Background

 New Hampshire Motor Speedway, the track where the race was held.

-New Hampshire Motor Speedway is a 1.058 mi oval speedway located in Loudon, New Hampshire which has hosted NASCAR racing annually since the early 1990s, as well as an IndyCar weekend and the oldest motorcycle race in North America, the Loudon Classic.
-Nicknamed "The Magic Mile", the speedway is often converted into a 1.6 mi road course, which includes much of the oval.
+New Hampshire Motor Speedway is a 1.058 mi oval speedway located in Loudon, New Hampshire.

-The track was originally the site of Bryar Motorsports Park before being purchased and redeveloped by Bob Bahre.
-The track is currently one of eight major NASCAR tracks owned and operated by Speedway Motorsports.

 Kevin Harvick entered New Hampshire with a 68-point lead over Jimmie Johnson and Joey Logano.
 Dale Earnhardt Jr. entered 76 back and Martin Truex Jr. entered 96 back.

-The 2015 5-hour Energy 301 marked the first NASCAR Sprint Cup race after the passing of Formula One driver Jules Bianchi on 18 July 2015, who had crashed at the Japanese Grand Prix and remained in a coma for the preceding nine months.
-Several drivers and team owners paid tribute to Bianchi, many of them in form of messages written on helmets and cars.
-A minute of silence was held before the race start on Sunday in commemoration of the Frenchman.
-The drivers and members of the Bianchi family (parents and siblings) linked in a chain arm in arm, with their helmets surrounding Jules' in the middle.

 Entry list

 The entry list for the 5-hour Energy 301 was released on Monday, July 13 at 11:42 a.m.
 Eastern time.
 Forty-four cars were entered for the race.
 All 44 were entered for the previous week's Quaker State 400.
 The driver changes for this week's race included Eddie MacDonald in the No. 32 Go FAS Racing Ford, Derek White attempted to make his first career Sprint Cup Series start in the No. 33 Hillman-Circle Sport LLC Chevrolet, Reed Sorenson in the No. 62 Premium Motorsports Chevrolet and Timmy Hill in the No. 98 Premium Motorsports Ford.